Kent Nutrition Group: History

-Kent Nutrition Group was founded in 2010 in a corporate consolidation of two separate regional nutrition companies — Kent (established in 1927) and Blue Seal (established in 1868) — under the Kent Corporation.
-The original president, Rich Dwyer, led the feed division for its first year of operations and in 2011, John Thorpe become the president of Kent Nutrition Group.
+Kent Nutrition Group was founded in 2010 in a corporate consolidation of two separate regional nutrition companies — Kent which had been established in 1927 and Blue Seal established in 1868 — under the Kent Corporation.

-In 2016, the company acquired Deluxe Feeds, another Iowa-based feed company.
+In 2016, Kent Nutrition Group acquired Deluxe Feeds, another Iowa-based feed company.
 The assets in the deal included Deluxe Feeds' retail stores, feed mills, and its Midwest EnRG Flakes operations.
 In June 2017, the company announced a $37-million expansion of the Deluxe Feeds plant in Sheldon, Iowa.
 It broke ground on the expansion in September 2017.
 The following month, the Kent Nutrition Group opened a new swine research facility at their 800-acre Product Development Center in Muscatine County.

-In 2019, Mike Gauss was appointed as President, replacing John Thorpe who became President and COO of Kent’s parent company, Kent Corporation.
+In 2022, Kent Grain Processing Corporation bought Natural Products, Inc. in Grinnell, IA.

 Brands

 Kent

 Kent Feeds was founded by Gage A. Kent in Indianola, Iowa in 1927, where he used a mill to manufacture cattle feed.
 The company's first product, "Kent Baby Beef," was marketed as a cattle feed with high protein and no filler.
 A fire destroyed the original mill in Indianola and eventually Kent moved the company to a new plant in Muscatine, Iowa.
 In 1952, the company built a new plant in Muscatine.
 Between 1946 and 1964, Kent grew by 700%.

 In 1988, Varied Investments (which would later become Muscatine Foods and, eventually, Kent Corporation) acquired H.K.
 Webster Company of Lawrence, Massachusetts, renaming it Blue Seal Feeds.
 At that time, both Kent Feeds and Blue Seal Feeds were operating as subsidiaries of Varied Investments.
 In 2001, Kent Feeds president Jack May resigned and was replaced by Gage A. Kent, the grandson of the company's founder.
 Kent sells commercial animal and show feeds primarily in the Midwest and nearby regions.